khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-in-code.md

 }
 ```

-You'll likely see a few uses of this in our codebase but we are phasing this out.
-Please don't do this.
-If you believe you have a legitimate reason to do this, come and speak to us as this is a gap in our design system that we'll want to fix.
+While you'll see this pattern in our codebase, we are actively phasing it out.
+If you believe you have a legitimate reason to use `.gl-dark`, reach out to the design system team - this likely indicates a gap in our design system that we need to fix.